dcmberdani/OSU-CS344-Assignment-3/README.txt

 	The final executable is named 'smallsh'

 EXECUTING:
-	The program relies on a grading script
+	The program relies on a grading script To use it, type: bash ./p3testscript-1
-	WRITE MORE INFO HERE
+	A macro has been provided in the makefile to run the script.
+		To run it type: make run
+		To run it with valgrind type: make test

 CLEANUP:
 	In order to remove the executable/object files from the directory, type 'make clean'